cycodehq/vscode-extension/README.md

 To install the Cycode VS Code Extension, follow these steps:

 1. Open the editor.
-2. Navigate to the Extensions Section:
+2. Navigate to the Extensions Section.
-3. Search for "Cycode" in the search bar:
+3. Search for "Cycode" in the search bar.
 4. Click on the "Install" button next to the Cycode plugin.
 5. Wait for the installation to complete.
 6. Restart the editor.